tldr-pages/tldr/pages/common/time.md

 `time {{command}}`

-- Create a very simple stopwatch:
+- Create a very simple stopwatch (only works in bash):

 `time read`